shapirobd/node_2/README.md

 });
 ```

 The documentation says to include all fields except for admin, and the code says the same as well.
-The test suite bypasses this issue by including admin in the request body when creating sample users:
+The test suite bypasses this issue by including admin in the insert query when creating sample users:

 ```JavaScript
 let sampleUsers = [